 macSsbdMinBf shall be set to 0; macSsbdMaxBackoffs shall be set to 0; macSsbdTxOnEnd shall be set to FALSE; macSsbdPersistence shall be set to FALSE; phyCcaMode shall be set to 1 (energy above threshold)

-phyCcaEdThreshold shall be set to shall be set to the value required by local regulations; otherwise, it shall be set to min(-69 dBm/MHz, -67 dBm/MHz – Ptx) in channels 0 to 49 and to min(-62 dBm/MHz,-74 dBm/MHz – Ptx) in channels 50 to 249, where Ptx is the equipment’s instantaneous transmit power for the upcoming transmission in dBm and Ptx<=Pmax = min(TXMAX_capability, TXMAX_power_Regulatory).
+phyCcaEdThreshold shall be set to shall be set to the value required by local regulations; otherwise, it shall be set to min(-69 dBm/MHz, -67 dBm/MHz – Ptx) in channels 0 to 49 and to max(-83 dBm/MHz, min(-63 dBm/MHz,-70 dBm/MHz – Ptx)) in channels 50 to 249, where Ptx is the equipment’s instantaneous transmit power for the upcoming transmission in dBm and Ptx<=Pmax = min(TXMAX_capability, TXMAX_power_Regulatory).
 TXMAX_power_Regulatory is the max power allowed in the regulatory domain and TXMAX_capability is the max power allowed to be transmitted by the device.

 The transmitter has three options: